 - Research a global challenge and write a paper about the problem and your proposed solution - There is no cost, fee or membership required for the program!
-Your paper is your ticket to attend - Register and submit your paper by April 15, 2023. - Participate in the Minnesota Youth Institute hosted by the University of Minnesota Twin Cities and the World Food Prize Foundation on May 17, 2023.
+Your paper is your ticket to attend - Register by April 1, 2024 and submit your paper by April 8, 2024. - Participate in the Minnesota Youth Institute hosted by the University of Minnesota Twin Cities and the World Food Prize Foundation on May 15, 2024.